tokenio/sdk-js/README.md

 with ESLint.
 (WebStorm > Preferences > Languages and Frameworks > Javascript > Code Quality Tools > Eslint).

 * First, make sure you have the latest version of Webstorm installed.
-* Then, open the sdk-js directory from Webstorm.
+* Then, open the sdk-js-tests directory from Webstorm.

 #### Set the default settings for Mocha: